jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 Whether a Tweet is original or shared is a common filtering ‘switch.’
 In some cases only original content is needed.
 In other cases, the engagement a Tweet has is of primary importance so Retweets are key.

 The PowerTrack ```is:retweet``` Operator enables users to filter accordingly.
-Users of this Operator need to have two strategies for Retweet matching (or not) if data before August 2009 is needed.
+Users of this Operator need to have two strategies for Retweet matching (or not matching) if data before August 2009 is needed.
 Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on “@RT ”.
 For periods after August 2009, the ```is:retweet``` Operator is available.

 ### Tweet language classifications <a id="=language" class="tall">&nbsp;</a>

-[begs the introduction of JSON formats, which brings up Gnip/Twitter history]
+[][begs the introduction of JSON formats, which brings up Gnip/Twitter history]

 The language a Tweet is written in is a common interest.
 Tweet language can help infer a Tweet’s location and often only a specific language is needed for analysis or display.
-(Twitter accounts also have a language setting that is part of account profile metadata.)
+(Twitter profiles also have a preferred language setting.)

-Tweet language classification was introduced as a Gnip data enrichment in March 2012 (and only in the Gnip Tweet format referred to as Activity Stream).
+Tweet language classification was introduced as a Gnip data enrichment in March 2012 (and only in the Gnip Tweet format referred to as **Activity Stream**).
 Twitter later introduced its separate, native language classification in March 2013.
-When the Twitter language classification became available it was available in the original Tweet format, while the Activity Stream format contained both classifications.
+When the Twitter language classification became available it was available in the **original** Tweet format, while the Activity Stream format contained both classifications.
 When [Gnip 2.0 was launched in 2016](https://blog.twitter.com/2016/gnip-2-is-here), the Gnip language classification was deprecated, along with the ```twitter_lang:``` Operator, and the Twitter language classification was made available in both formats.

 For filtering on a Tweet’s language classification, Twitter’s historical products are quite different.
 When the Search archive was built, all Tweets were backfilled with the Twitter language classification.
 Therefore the ```lang:``` Operator is available for the entire Tweet archive.
 With Historical PowerTrack, Twitter’s language classification metadata is available in the archive beginning on March 26, 2013.
 Note that the Gnip Language classification metadata is in the Activity Stream payload between March 2012.
-However, with the release of Gnip 2.0 there is no Operator available to match on that language metadata.
+However, with the release of Gnip 2.0 there is no longer an Operator available to match on the Gnip language classification.

 ### Geo-referencing Tweets <a id="=tweetGeo" class="tall">&nbsp;</a>